vektorlab/slacksocket/docs/client.md

 **Params**:

+* etypes(str): If defined, Slack event type(s) not matching the filter will be ignored.
+See https://api.slack.com/events for a listing of valid event types.
 * idle_timeout(int): optional max time in seconds to wait for new events

 **Returns** (generator): A generator of SlackEvent objects